 |Trinity Lake University:||BUS 350 - Business Regulations & Ethical Considerations|

 |Biola Equivalent Course:||BUSN U361 - Business Law|

 These codes are for electives.
-They are not equivalent to a specific class.
+They are not equivalent to a specific Biola course.

-These classes are not equivalent to any Biola course (Generic codes).
-Will be going into General Electives on Degree Audit. (e.g. PSYC T100, T200).
-These classes will not meet prerequisites requirements.
+These courses are not equivalent to any Biola course (Generic codes).
+They will show up under General Electives on Degree Audit (e.g. PSYC T100, T200).
+These classes will not meet prerequisite requirements.

 |Trinity Lake Community College:||ART 125 - Underwater Basket Weaving|